emaloney/MBDataEnvironment/README.md

 You can change the way your services return data any time you want.
 You won't need to resubmit your app for review, and you don't need to run multiple versions of your backend for legacy versions of your app.

-Just use the Mockingbird Data Environment to decouple your native code from your server data.
+Just use the Mockingbird Data Environment to decouple your native code from your server-side data.

 > This technique was discussed in more detail at the [iOSoho Developer's Symposium](http://www.meetup.com/iOSoho/events/181963632/) meetup on August 11th, 2014. ([Slides available at the Gilt Tech blog](http://tech.gilt.com/post/94663143169/handling-changes-to-your-server-side-data-model).)